 Chemistry CP is a science course designed to provide motivated students with an understanding of the important role chemistry plays in their lives.
 It will prepare them to enter a first-year college chemistry course with confidence.
 This course challenges students to apply their understanding of chemistry to everyday situations.
 The curriculum includes topics such as energy, structure and interactions of matter, nuclear processes, chemical reactions, stoichiometry, thermochemistry, states of matter, solutions, and acids and bases.
 It will address the needs of all learners through an interesting, problem-based approach to learning about the substances that make up our world.
 The laboratory portion of Chemistry CP is designed to give students hands-on experiences to reinforce concepts introduced in class.
 Mathematical skills required for this class include an understanding of ratios, percent and solving problems by substitution.
-This course is not designed to cover all the material assessed on the Chemistry SAT II.

-CHEMISTRY HONORS (421) 6 Credits
+CHEMISTRY HONORS (421)

 Prerequisite: Successful completion of Biology, Algebra 1.
-Full Year

-Grade 10-12
+6 Credits Full Year Grade 10-12

 Chemistry Honors is designed to provide the highly motivated, college-bound student with an understanding of inorganic chemistry.
 Topics include: properties of matter and change; atomic theory, electron structure and periodicity; chemical bonding and reactions; stoichiometry; states of matter; solutions; thermochemistry; rates and equilibrium; acids, bases and salts; and redox reactions.
 This course moves at a faster pace than Chemistry CP (432) and covers a greater depth of information, requiring students to have excellent work habits and independent study skills.
-While a minimum grade of "B" or higher in 8th grade Algebra 1 or Algebra 1 Honors is a good predictor for success in this course, it is strongly recommended that students are taking Algebra 2 as a co-requisite.
-This challenging course covers most of the material needed for the Chemistry SAT II exam and will better prepare interested students for Advanced Placement Chemistry.
+While a minimum grade of "B" or higher in 8th grade Algebra 1 or Algebra 1 Honors is a good predictor for success in this course, it is strongly recommended that students are taking Algebra 2 as a corequisite.
+This challenging course is highly recommended for those students interested in Advanced Placement Chemistry.